-SOURCE sets the active clock source for any synced LFOs, the arpegiator and the pattern/ sequencer.
+CLK SOURCE sets the active clock source for any synced LFOs, the arpegiator and the pattern/ sequencer.
 Choose EXT MIDI for external MIDI (incoming on USB or MIDI in), EXT CLK for gate pulses on the CV/Gate inputs or INTERNAL for internal clock source.

-The internal clock tempo INT TEMP 0 can be set from 30 to 300 beats per minute (bpm).
+The internal clock tempo INT TEMPO can be set from 30 to 300 beats per minute (bpm).

-in internal clock mode).
-Choose OFF to not send MIDI clock, MIDI to send MIDI clock on the MIDI out port,

-USB to send MIDI clock on the USB port and MIDI+USB to send MIDI clock on both the MIDI out port and USB.
+CLK OUT sets the options for output clock (only when in internal clock mode).
+Choose OFF to not send MIDI clock, MIDI to send MIDI clock on the MIDI out port, USB to send MIDI clock on the USB port and MIDI+USB to send MIDI clock on both the MIDI out port and USB.
 SEQ TEMPO DIV allows the pattern sequencer tick to run at a fraction of the clock source tick.
-When set to OFF the pattern sequencer runs at the same tempo as the clock source but when set to E, F or + the tempo is divided by this number.
+When set to OFF the pattern sequencer runs at the same tempo as the clock source but when set to 2, 3 or 4 the tempo is divided by this number.
 This allows you to have multiple bars of notes in a pattern, at the expense of reduced time resolution of each note.